kingting/cloudnative-pg/scripts/README.md

 # You have the option of using k3d or kind to turn the kubernetes cluster
+./install-k3d.sh  # Install k3d if not running in the devcontainer

 # Option 1 using k3d as kubernetes cluster and create a cluster registry
 ./start-k3d.sh